-Sully demonstrates how based-on-true-incident stories should be told.
-Restrained, dignified, and with a firm eye on the human aspect of those involved.
+Sully exemplifies how based-on-true-incident stories should be told.
+Restrained, dignified, and with a firm eye on the human aspect.

->

-> Many thing could go wrong with a movie like Sully.
-Foremost of which being the inclination, or the compulsion, to exaggerate.
-How do you paint a stirring portrait of a legendary hero without over-relying on embellishments and hyperboles?
-How do you earn the awe of a paying audience, without deviating from truth and reality?
+It’s like, how do you paint a stirring portrait of a legendary hero without over-relying on embellishments and hyperboles?
+How do you earn the awe of a paying audience without deviating too much from truth and reality?

->

-> Yet, these directorial choices infuse a moving humanism into the movie.
-You will empathise with the misfortune of the passengers, just as you will celebrate their rescue.
-Most of all, you will leave the cinema with deep curiosity and respect for the real-life Chesley Sullenberger.
-Here is a man with exceptional skills, who made an exceptional decision that saved the lives of 155 persons on a freezing January day.
+More so, you will also leave the cinema with a deep curiosity and respect for the real-life Chesley Sullenberger.
+Here is a man with truly exceptional skills, who made an exceptional decision that saved the lives of 155 persons on a freezing January day.
 What was he thinking during those fateful moments?
 Would he do the same in a repeated situation?
-Did he ever regret his final decision on that overcast day?
+Did he ever regret his decision especially when interrogated by the NTSB?

 I was obsessed with these questions after watching.
 That was when I realised how deeply Sully has affected me.